Skip to main content

 Reference Number: MTAS-1954

-SCORE members firmly believe construction projects that “go bad in the end” actually started out bad or, at the least, began without proper thought and planning.
-The most important element of a public utility construction project is the involvement of informed and dedicated owners.
-Frequently engineers are hired, money is borrowed, and contracts are awarded with little knowledge of these parties or of the construction process by the owners.
-Owners often depend upon the kindness of strangers for the completion of a successful public project.
-The purpose of this paper is to encourage involvement and to provide direction and information so that the involvement actually improves the project.
+SCORE members strongly believe that construction projects that “go bad in the end” usually began poorly—or at the very least, without proper planning and forethought.
+In public utility construction, the single most important factor is the involvement of informed and committed owners.
+Too often, engineers are hired, funds are borrowed, and contracts are awarded without the owners fully understanding the people involved or the construction process itself.
+In these cases, owners may find themselves relying on chance—or on the “kindness of strangers”—to see the project through successfully.
+The goal of this paper is to encourage meaningful owner involvement and to provide guidance so that such involvement adds real value to the project.